Magic Moments Motion Pictures

 Magic Moments Motion Pictures is an Indian Bengali-language television serial and film production company based in Kolkata, incorporated on 29 June 2010.
 Magic Moments Motion Pictures Private Limited has 2 creative directors/key management personnel—Saibal Banerjee and Leena Gangopadhyay.
-They started off with shows like Binni Dhaner Khoi and Keya Patar Nouko, and went on to produce more popular shows on Bengali Television, including Ishti Kutum, Jol Nupur, Chokher Tara Tui, Ichche Nodee, Kusum Dola, Andarmahal, Phagun Bou, Nokshi Kantha, Sreemoyee, Mohor, Kora Pakhi, Khorkuto, Desher Maati, Dhulokona, Ekka Dokka, and more.
+They started off with shows like Binni Dhaner Khoi and Keya Patar Nouko and went on to produce more popular shows on Bengali Television, including Ishti Kutum, Jol Nupur, Choker Tara Tui, Ichche Nodee, Ei Chheleta Bhelbheleta, Kusum Dola, Andarmahal, Phagun Bou, Nokshi Kantha, Mayunpankhi, Sreemoyee, Mohor, Kora Pakhi, Khorkuto, Desher Maati, Dhulokona, Ekka Dokka and Hindi-language soap operas such as Jhanak, Durga – Atoot Prem Kahani, Iss Ishq Ka Rabb Rakha and Ishani.

 After gifting multiple Bengali serials to audiences, the house has decided to launch Hindi shows for India.
 It was a long process for the house and it took them 3 years to reach in that stage.

-The production-house has produced the first Hindi show Kabhi Kabhie Ittefaq Sey, jointly with Cockcrow and Shaika Entertainment for channel StarPlus.
-The production house officially launched their own first Hindi serial Jhanak on StarPlus, first official Hindi show and independent venture of Magic Moments Motion Pictures.
+The production house has produced the first Hindi show Kabhi Kabhie Ittefaq Sey, jointly with Cockcrow and Shaika Entertainment for StarPlus.
+In November 2023, The production house officially launched their first official Hindi show and independent venture Jhanak on StarPlus.
+Gangopadhyay initially planned to introduce Ishani in Jhanak after its 5-year leap as a parallel storyline.
+After receiving positive response, it was developed into a standalone spin-off by the same name.

-Ishani is an original show of Magic Moments Motion Pictures.
-It is actually no way linked with Jhanak.
-Magic Moments Motion Pictures initially planned to introduce Ishani in Jhanak and then make a standalone show though the standalone wasn't the beginning.